elotroalex/chiens/_texts/translation.md

 - Come on, I hear the toads' pearly flute and the rough chirp of
 - night crickets.
 Ooha.
 Brrooha.

 *(The gods stand up.
-They exit slowly, each trailing behind a buckling hooked to the end of a wire.)*
+They exit slowly, each one dragging behind a buckling hooked to the end of a wire.)*

 ---